Vandalic language: Attestation

-Very little is known about the Vandalic language other than various phrases and a small number of personal names of Vandalic origin, mainly known from documents and personal names in Spanish.
+Very little is known about the Vandalic language other than various phrases and a small number of personal names of Vandalic origin, mainly known from documents and coins.
+Most Vandalic names were recorded by native speakers of Latin or Greek, who might have misinterpreted phonemes or assimilated names to those common in their mother tongue.

 The regional name Andalusia is traditionally believed to have derived from Vandalic, although this claim is contested.
-When the Moors invaded and settled on the Iberian Peninsula from the 8th century to the end of the 15th, the region was called al-Andalus.
+Following the Umayyad conquest of Hispania, from the 8th century to the end of the 15th the region was called al-Andalus.